TOXIC METALS AND

 Other ways to measure the oxidation or metabolic rate exist, but I am less familiar with them.
 My experience with them is they are not the same and do not measure the same thing, and will give confusing results.
 So I do not recommend any blood tests, questionnaires or other methods of determining the oxidation type or rate.

 One can then use foods, lifestyle, diet and other methods to balance the entire body chemistry.
 This is a complex subject, though it is addressed in the article on this site entitled Fast, Slow and Mixed Oxidation.

 This gentle balancing procedure, done in all nutritional balancing programs, greatly enhances the body's ability to eliminate toxic metals.
 Random supplementation with products to remove toxic metals, by contrast, does not work well at all in our experience.
 It can remove some of them, but falls far short of the combination of methods described in this article.

 Once again, one should be extremely careful that any supplement or any other procedure used to remove toxins does not interfere with the oxidation rate balance in the body.
 That would be counterproductive, even if the procedure is excellent for another person with a different oxidation type or rate.
 I teach this science to anyone who is interested.
 Click on the link, Training, for more information about learning all of this method.

-11. Avoid all toxic substances as much as possible.
+11. Reduce exposure to toxic substances as much as possible.
 This includes in the food supply, such as pesticides, metals, chemicals, solvents, plastic wrapping and more.